apereap/angular1_5-sample-app/03 List Page/README.md

 ```

 We need to copy this mock data to the folder where the dev server is going to run,
-in order to do this we are going to use _copy_webpack_plugin, let's install it
+in order to do this we are going to use _copy_webpack_plugin_, let's install it

 ```
 npm install copy-webpack-plugin --save-dev